phonegap-build/GAPlugin/README.md

 	gaPlugin.trackTransaction(nativePluginResultHandler, nativePluginErrorHandler, transObj);

+Exceptions can be logged with 3 arguments:

+	1)	resultHandler - a function that will be called on success
+	2)	errorHandler - a function that will be called on error.
+	3)	message - A string detailing the exception

+Examples:

+	gaPlugin.trackCaughtException(nativePluginResultHandler, nativePluginErrorHandler, message);
+	gaPlugin.trackUncaughtException(nativePluginResultHandler, nativePluginErrorHandler, message);

 Finally, when your app shuts down, you'll want to cleanup after yourself by calling exit();
 exit() accepts 2 arguments;